MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 ## Review individual transactions

-To drill down into a specific transaction, select the **Purchase ID** value for the transaction that you want to investigate.
+To drill down into a specific transaction, select the **Purchase ID** for the transaction that you want to investigate.
+On the **Transaction** drilldown page, detailed information about the transaction is displayed.
+To display the full API request and response for the transaction in JSON, select **Debug** on the upper right corner of the page.

-You can apply a status of *Safe*, *Block*, or *Watch* to specific elements of the transaction.
-To add or change a status, select the **Edit** button (pencil symbol) next to the element.
+You can apply a status of *Safe*, *Block*, or *Watch* to specific attributes of the transaction, such as an email or IP address.
+To add or change a status, select the pencil icon next to the element.
 For more information about support lists and statuses, see [Manage support lists](manage-support-lists.md).

-To display the full API request and response for the transaction in JSON, select **Debug** on the upper right corner of the page.
+On the **Velocities** tile at the bottom of the page, values for a variety of velocities across several different timeframes are displayed.
+For example, the number of purchase attempts that came from a particular email address in the last 7 days is shown.
+You can select a velocity value to open a new tab that displays the transactions.
+Definitions for the default velocities are shown on the **Velocity** page.

+> [!NOTE]
+> The velocity values shown on the **Transaction** drilldown page are real-time, and may have changed since the original purchase event occurred.

 ## Additional resources